danrspencer/cargo_bot/README.md

 ![Rust Workflow](https://github.com/danrspencer/cargo_exo/actions/workflows/rust.yml/badge.svg)

-Cargo Exo is a plugin for the Rust ecosystem that enhances your Rust development experience.
-It utilizes the output of other Rust commands to suggest changes and improve your codebase.
+Cargo Exo is a Rust ecosystem plugin that enhances your development experience.
+It uses RustFix to attempt automatic fixes for any errors it encounters.
+In case of build failures with no automatic fixes available, it utilizes ChatGPT to suggest solutions, thus making your codebase more efficient and bug-free.

 ## Table of Contents
 - [Introduction](#introduction)